LauraVEkris/openrowingmonitor/docs/rower_settings.md

 # Guide for rower specific settings

 <!-- markdownlint-disable no-inline-html -->
 This guide helps you to adjust the rowing monitor specifically for a new type of rower or even for your specific use, when the supported rowers don't suffice (you can [find a list of supported rowers here](Supported_Rowers.md)).
-In this manual, we will guide you through the settings needed to get your machine working.
-This is a work in progress, and please get in touch through the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) when you run into problems.
+In this manual, we will guide you through the settings needed to get your machine working if it isn't listed there.
+This will always be a work in progress, and please get in touch through the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) when you run into problems.

 In this manual, we cover the following topics: